 Whenever people start talking about the percentage of people in the USA who are LGBT, it is often to serve a political agenda, and seldom based on reliable information.
-That because there are problems with the data.
+That's because there are problems with the data.

 The first problem is getting respondents to answer pollsters’ questions about their sexual orientation honestly.
 There are plenty of places where it’s dangerous to be publicly identified as LGBT, and that simple reality gives LGBT people a strong incentive to lie to strangers on the phone.
 This can also be true for census responses, where such data is collected.
 Worse, it’s almost impossible to correct for people lying about their sexual orientation.